bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-xamarin-apps.md

 * Testing the app
 * Deploying the app

-You can do the entire procedure in a single workflow but we recommend using at least two: one to test your app and one to deploy it.
-There is no need to have separate workflows for the different project types, though: you can build both an iOS and an Android version of a Xamarin app within a single workflow.
+You can do the entire procedure in a single Workflow but we recommend using at least two: one to test your app and one to deploy it.
+There is no need to have separate Workflows for the different project types, though: you can build both an iOS and an Android version of a Xamarin app within a single Workflow.

 ## Before you start